gazcn007/remote-url-parser/README.md

-# remote-url-parser
+# AWS-LoadTester
-A parser using headless chrome and chrome-remote-interface to imitate human interactions on Tableau Public Profile to get all urls for vizzes
+A parser using chrome-remote-interface to imitate human interactions on Tableau Public Profile to get all urls for vizzes

 ## Installions
-### Google Chrome Canary Installion
+### 1. Google Chrome Canary Installion
 On Mac, open a terminal:
 1. brew install chrome-canary
 ```bash